 scientific inquiry into the physical and biological universe

 This domain concerns scientific inquiry as an approach to comprehending the physical and biological universe.
 In these courses, students formulate and test hypotheses about the physical and biological universe by gathering, analyzing, and interpreting empirical data in laboratory and/or field settings.
 Students develop abilities to evaluate scientific evidence and may also develop an understanding of the applications of science for local, national, and global issues (e.g. physical and biological sciences, biologically oriented anthropology and psychology).

 textual cultures and analysis

-This domain concerns the study and critical analysis of texts.
-Courses in this domain examine the connections and coherence between the discourse and contexts from which it stems.
+This domain concerns the study and critical analysis of texts, examining the connections and coherence among their parts and the cultural, social, philosophical, and/or historical contexts from which they stem.
 Students learn how to engage texts, both as reader and respondent, and they develop the interpretative and analytic skills necessary for responsible engagement with texts (e.g. literature, philosophy, history, social sciences).